simkimsia/PredownloadModelFromHuggingFace/README.md

 ### 1. Copy the Script to Your Project

-Copy the `pre_download_model.py` script from this repository into your own project's folder.
-It's recommended to rename it to something that reflects your project, for example, `download_my_project_models.py`.
+**You SHOULD copy the `pre_download_model.py` script from this repository into your own project's folder.** It's recommended to rename it to something that reflects your project, for example, `download_my_project_models.py`.

 This approach keeps your project-specific configurations separate and leaves the original script unchanged for future use.